Proto:Sonic the Hedgehog CD (Sega CD)/Ver0.02

 Collison Chaos Leftovers

-Collison Chaos Act 2 or R3-2, has leftover data in the ROM if you manage to bypass the restrictions in the Time Attack menu and select R3-2.
-The level is a copy of Palmtree Panic Zone Act 2 Past, plays Present's music, and has the Present version's object layout.
-What's special about this level however is that on the wooden bridges seen in the video, there are objects that knock you back that are very reminiscent to Collison Chaos's glass bumpers seen in Act 2.
+Collison Chaos Zone 2 (or R3-2) has leftover data in the ROM if you manage to bypass the restrictions in the Time Attack menu and select R3-2.
+The level is a copy of Salad Plain Zone 2's Past, plays Present's music, and has the Present version's object layout.
+What's special about this level is that on the wooden bridges seen in the video, there are objects that knock you back that are very reminiscent to Collison Chaos' glass bumpers seen in Zone 2.

 Possible Quartz Quadrant Leftovers

-Quartz Quadrant Act 1 - or R5-1 - also appears to have some leftover data, should the player manage to bypass the restrictions in the Time Attack menu and select R5-1.
-This level is a copy of Palmtree Panic Zone Act 1 Past, but with Present's music and object layout.
-Other than that though, there is nothing especially peculiar about the level, and the level does not appear to have any objects left over from Quartz Quadrant.
+Quartz Quadrant Zone 1 (R5-1) also appears to have some leftover data, should the player manage to bypass the restrictions in the Time Attack menu and select R5-1.
+This level is a copy of Salad Plain Zone 1's Past, but with Present's music and object layout.
+Other than that, there is nothing especially peculiar about the level, and the level does not appear to have any objects left over from Quartz Quadrant.